andrewharvey/abs2pgsql/2011-census/README.md

 You should ensure you have set your [PG environment variables](http://www.postgresql.org/docs/current/static/libpq-envars.html) correctly prior to running the make command.

+## Prerequisites
+You will need to have the asgs_2011 schema loaded first using [asgs2pgsql](https://github.com/andrewharvey/asgs2pgsql).

+You will also need the following Debian packages (or equivalent for your system),

+    postgresql-client-9.2 | postgresql-client-9.1 | postgresql-client-8.4,
+    quilt, libtext-csv-perl | libtext-csv-xs-perl, libdbd-pg-perl, bash (>= 4.0)

 ## Tweaking your PostgreSQL database
 A fully loaded census_2011 schema will contain a lot of tables.
 The main reason for so many tables is each DataPack Profile Table will be stored